Tarotar30127/cs312/project-dijkstras/network-routing-project-report.md

 ### Design Experience

-*I talked to Kyle Mak and Collin Verbanatz about the Spatial Random Graph generator and how it creates a network where the nodes have physical positions and the connections.
+*I talked to Kyle Mak and Collin Verbanatz about the Random Graph generator and how it creates a network where the nodes have physical positions and the connections.
 The random positions are influenced by these positions.
 It operates in three distinct phases with parameters controlling each phase.
 The 3 phases are Node Placement, Edge Creation, and Edge Weighting.
 Node placement is influenced by the distribution parameter which can be uniform or gaussian or circle.